jy05un/AWS_SecureScan/README.md

-# AWS_SecureSca
+# AWS_SecureScan

-AWS_SecureSca is a security automation diagnostic tool based on the Cloud Security Guide distributed by SK Shieldus.
+AWS_SecureScan is a security automation diagnostic tool based on the Cloud Security Guide distributed by SK Shieldus.
 ## Features

 This tool helps automate and streamline AWS security diagnostics by following established security guidelines.